psaikido/hugle.uk/pages/prose/Thesium/130-dreamer.md

 "But what of the soul?" he thinks to himself.
-Sure, he can see that the physical world and the universe and the whole shebang is made of components and don't have a centre, but he still feels the strongest intuition that HE has a core even if everything outside him doesn't.
+Sure, he can see that the physical world and the universe and the whole shebang is made of components and doesn't have a centre, but he still feels the strongest intuition that HE has a core even if everything outside him doesn't.
 "What of myself?"

 The Abystery's deep voice emanates out of the void.
 "Come with me!"